Ted Newman (singer): Performing music

 For several years, Ted Newman performed regularly at the Ramada Inn and The Other Place restaurant, both in Scottsdale, Arizona.

 In 1993 he recorded a new album of his original songs entitled Where Does Love Go?
 The album was arranged and produced by guitarist Billy Williams (who also worked with Lyle Lovett, Wanda Jackson, Mel Tillis) and recorded by Grammy Award winning recording engineer, Jack Miller, at Jack Miller Productions in Phoenix.

 In 1996, he got together with Al Casey and Del Shannon to perform as the Ted Newman Trio.
 For a while, they performed every Thursday night at Monti's at the Ranch, in Mesa, Arizona.

 Military

 Newman flew a helicopter for ten years in the Air National Guard, and was a Captain in the U.S Army Reserve at Fort Huachuca in Sierra Vista, Arizona.
 He has toured veterans hospitals on many occasions to sing and perform for the hospitalized veterans.

 Teacher

-While working on his teaching credential from New Mexico State University, he worked a variety of odd jobs including teaching ballroom dancing, running a chili plant, and managing a K-Mart.
+While working on his teaching credential from Western New Mexico University, he worked a variety of odd jobs including teaching ballroom dancing, running a chili plant, and managing a K-Mart.
 He worked for six years at a grade school in Deming, New Mexico, and then worked for many more years at Nevitt Elementary School, and later at Aguilar Elementary School in the Tempe Elementary School District.
 He used his music in the classroom as a teaching tool and wrote songs about the vulnerable childhood years, including warning against drug use and self-pity.
 He also wrote songs about academic subjects.